talaviram/SymbolFriendlyPlugIn/README.md

 It requires more work from the user but will be very useful.

-1. make sure not to close the crashed process (application).
+1. Make sure not to close the crashed process (application... your dll host).
-2. open Task Manager (ctrl+alt+del)
+2. Open Task Manager (ctrl+alt+del)
-3. select the process that got crashed and right click on it.
+3. Select the process that got crashed and right click on it.
-4. select `Create dump file`.
+4. Select `Create dump file`.

+This is the fail-safe way obtaining logs from users. but, it could make HUGE files unlike minidumps.